fama-lama/usms-scrape/README.md

 This project scrapes your USMS Smart Meter dashboard data using Selenium WebDriver and optionally publishes updates to an MQTT broker.
 It runs continuously at configurable intervals.

+Only works for smart meters registered with https://www.usms.com.bn/smartmeter/index.html

 ---

 ## Features